 - #BrillBlogPosts (coming soon!), a link party with a variety of lifestyle reads hosted by Honest Mum.

-- 1 tbsp.
-Asian fish sauce (see Recipe Note #1)
+- 1 tablespoon Asian fish sauce, (see Recipe Note #1)

 - ¼ cup olive oil

 - 1 jalapeno, thinly sliced